 Police officers are given more privileges than the average citizen and are charged with added responsibilities.
 They are expected to remain impartial, treat every citizen with respect and offer the rights guaranteed by the U.S. constitution.

-Police officers should be prepared to work on a flexible schedule because policemen are needed around the clock.
+Police officers should be prepared to work on a flexible schedule because they are needed around the clock.
 They generally work 40-hour work weeks, but shifts can vary and paid overtime is not uncommon.
-Junior officers typically work more holidays and weekends than senior policemen.
+Junior officers typically work more holidays and weekends than senior officers.

 Police officers are also expected to be constantly alert and exercise sound judgment in threatening situations.
 Police work brings with it inherent danger and stress, so mental fortitude and resilience is important.